monstercat/arp/README.md

   -step
         Execute a single test file in interactive mode.
 Requires a test file to be provided with '-file' -test-root string
-        File path to scan and execute test files from (default ".")
+        File path to scan and execute test files from -threads int
-  -threads int
         Max number of test files to execute concurrently (default 16) -tiny
         Print an even tinier report output than what the short flag provides.
 Only prints test status, name, and description.
 Failed tests will still be expanded
+  -var value
+        Prepopulate the tests data store with a KEY=VALUE pair.
 ```